Member Contact and Biographical Information

 National Center for State Courts

-He was appointed to the trial bench by President George H.W.
-Bush.
-Thereafter, from 1990 to 2002, he presided over hundreds of civil and criminal jury trials in the Superior Court of the District of Columbia.
-In 1997-1998, Judge Mize co-chaired the D.C.
+President George H.W.
+Bush appointed Judge Mize to the trial bench in 1990.
+In that capacity, he presided over hundreds of civil and criminal jury trials in the Superior Court of the District of Columbia.
+He is now a senior judge.
+From 1997 to 1998, he co-chaired the D.C.
 Jury Project, resulting in issuance of “Juries for the Year 2000 and Beyond” containing proposals to improve jury practices in the Superior Court and the U.S. District Court for the District of Columbia.

 Associate Professor of Psychology